robert-hh/CS1237/README.md

 - **cs1237.py** CS1237 driver using Interrupts.
 - **cs1237_poll.py** CS1237 driver use polling to detect the sync pulse.
 The driver may fail on slow devices like ESP8266, SAMD21 or W600.
+Replaced by the classes CS1237P and CS1238P of cs1237.py.
 - **README.md**  Documentation file.
 - **package.json** Helper file for the mip installer.
 - **LICENSE** Separate License file.